 Such as: the upper back, legs, chest and shoulders etc.

-Here are some great questions to ask before; you begin to really get serious about your intermediate weight training.
+These might be some great questions to ask: before you begin to really get serious about your intermediate weight training.

 As you can see; how you approach and manage these questions and train toward them, will have a noticeable effect on the outcome of your intermediate weight training experience.